-The 35(t) tank’s suspension was a 350 mm diameter, 94 mm wide road wheels, it was complicated and difficult to maintain a system, connecting the road wheels with the outer and inner leaf springs.
+The 35(t) tank’s suspension was a 350 mm diameter, 94 mm wide road wheels, it was complicated to maintain a system, connecting the road wheels with the outer and inner leaf springs.
 Actually, it was difficult to make it pretty much when making this plastic model.

 By the way, I bought pajamas at a luxury department store on weekdays.
 I usually use a cheap store like UNIQLO but this time I got a little extravagance.
 It is an impression that there were five or more salespeople for each customer.
 Too many!!
-On weekdays it may be better for salespeople and convenience for customers to make business hours 15: 00 ~ 21: 00.
+On weekdays it may be better for salespeople and convenient for customers to make business hours 15: 00 ~ 21: 00.
 But now, at last, because the improvement of the working environment is important in Japan, the shift that is too inhuman is very bad.

 It is a tank developed in Czechoslovakia, this time marking of the 11th tank regiment of the 1st light armored division used by the German Army after Czechoslovakia be annexed.
 It is at the time of the invasion of Poland in 1939.

 When Nazi Germany expanded its territory, air superiority is also maintained, and this white large belt is considered to be the marking of the identification friend or foe.
-Around in 1943, they had to take pains to avoid being found in the enemy aircraft.
+Around 1943, they had to take pains to avoid being found in the enemy aircraft.

 Although it is an old kit, it is quite easy to assemble.
 It is innovative that the partially connected tracks.
 There are no gaps while building this kit.
-The kit which was released in the Tamiya package was very interested with figures and additional parts, but the CMK original is not bad.
+The kit which was released in the Tamiya package was very interested in figures and additional parts, but the CMK original is not bad.
 Actually, I do not dislike assembling old Eastern European kits while struggling, it was quite enjoyable to make.
 It was quite enjoyable to produce.
 Czechoslovakia is an excellent country with industrial development that developed high-performance tanks in its own country.
-At the moment there are many plastic model makers with high quality in this country.
+At the moment there are many plastic model makers of high quality in this country.